drewmccormack/Forked/README.md

 }
 ```

 "Where's the rest?"
 I hear you cry.
-There is no rest.
-That is the forking lot!
+There is no rest!
+That's the forking lot!

 This code is equivalent to the code we wrote manually in the previous section.
 It could form the basis of a fully collaborative text editor, or simply a personal editor syncing via iCloud.